jroblak/jroblak.github.com/_posts/2014-04-25-Backing-Up-Evernote.markdown

 While searching around the internet, I only came across a few manual solutions, so I quickly threw something together using Windows Task Scheduler which I'll walk through.
 The exact same thing could be done using OSX/UNIX via cron jobs and the like.
 Maybe I'll tackle that in another post.

 First, you're going to want to open Evernote to find where your Database is stored.
-The default is:
-C:\Users\[UserName]\AppData\Local\Evernote\Evernote\Databases.
-However, you can find yours via Tools -> Options -> General
+You can find yours via Tools -> Options -> General

 Now you're going to want to set up a folder where you want your backups to go.
 An external drive would be best, but something like Dropbox or Google Drive would also work.
 Create a folder named "EvernoteBackup" where ever you choose.